OpenDSA/OpenDSA/Doc/source/Configuration.rst

 In practice, it is easiest to start by copying an existing configuration file, and then changing it to fit your needs.
 Configuration files are JSON files, normally stored in OpenDSA/config.
-From the top level of an OpenDSA repository, you can compile a book instance (given the existance of a configuration file named ``config/foo.json``) by issuing this command:
+From the top level of an OpenDSA repository (from within the |devstack_link|), you can compile a book instance (given the existance of a configuration file named ``config/foo.json``) by issuing this command:

 ``python tools/configure.py config/foo.json``

+.. |devstack_link| raw:: html

+   <a href="https://github.com/OpenDSA/OpenDSA-DevStack#development-workflow" target="_blank">OpenDSA-DevStack</a>

-Separate from book instances is the concept of a "course instance".
+Separate from book instances is the concept of a "course instance" or "course offering".
-Depending on the course software (typically an LMS such as Canvas or Moodle) that you are using, you will likely need to compile a special instance of a given OpenDSA book instance for each course that intends to use it.
+Depending on the course software (typically an LMS such as Canvas) that you are using, you will likely need to compile a special instance of a given OpenDSA book instance for each course that intends to use it.
-OpenDSA course instances are managed by a separate configuration file.
-The convention is that if the book configuration file is ``foo.json``, then the corresponding course configuration file(s) will be in in ``fooXX_LMSconf.json`` where XX allows you to distinguish between the various courses that use the book.

-Details about how to set up a course is in :ref:`Configuring Courses  <ConfCourse>` below.
+Details about how to define a course related information and how to create a course offering using OpenDSA web interfaces is in
+:ref:`OpenDSA web interfaces  <OpenDSAWebInterfaces>` chapter.

 ---------------------------------------
 Motivation for the Configuration System